In the East Side Cemetery in Elkader, Iowa

 Elkader.
 The loss of an entire family must have been

-married Iowan Minnie in 1899.
+married Minnie, an Iowa native, in 1896.
 Grace was one of two

 children born to the couple but the other did not